21 towns and cities of Liguria for an unforgettable holiday

 Another reason to visit Seborga?
 Definitely the beautiful view on Monte Carlo from a very unique perspective and its surrounding nature.

 Seborga, in fact, has a deeply rural soul linked to its land rich in olive trees that surround the principality.
-Although much loved by tourists, intrigued by the history of this Italian Riviera city, Seborga remains faithful to itself preserving its roots and traditions that make it so different from other cities.
+Although much loved by tourists, intrigued by the history of this city, Seborga remains true to itself, preserving its roots and traditions that make it so different from other cities.

 Beloved by Prince Albert of Monaco, Dolceacqua is also located in the hinterland of Bordighera.

-a visit to Dolceacqua immerses you in ancient atmospheres thanks to the extraordinary medieval village dominated by the Doria castle.
+A visit to Dolceacqua from the possibility of getting down in atmospheres of other times thanks to the extraordinary medieval village with castle of the Doria.
 But there’s more than this!
 Its beautiful botanical gardens and its old Romanesque bridge enriches the surrounding scenery, made of ancient constructions and nature, creating fairy-tale glimpses.

-A tour to others medieval villages offers you the opportunity to really immerse yourself in the local history and it is also a way to get out of the usual tourist itineraries and discover hidden gems unknown to the most.
+A tour to Borghi not only offers the opportunity to really immerse yourself in the local history but it is also a way to get out of the usual tourist itineraries and discover hidden gems unknown to the most.

 Apricale is a small gem hidden in the hinterland of Bordighera that reserves a few surprises to its visitors.

-Charming medieval village, Apricale is a quiet and suggestive Italian Riviera town for an extraordinary trip.
+A charming medieval village, Apricale is a quiet and suggestive city for a different excursion from the common one.

-Although small, its main square is often a place of events and demonstrations related to local traditions while, Castello della Lucertola and the Teatro della Tosse are the main attractions related to the culture and history that make, even today, Apricale The city most loved by the artists.
+Although small, its main square is often a place of events and demonstrations related to local traditions while, the castle of the Lizard and the theatre of cough are the main attractions related to the culture and history that make, even today, Apricale The city most loved by the artists.

 For lovers of Mystery, folklore and magic Triora is definitely the ideal place.
 One of the most beautiful villages in Italy, its history has ancient roots and the city has been the scene of pages of history even rather dark and obscure.